markNZed/TaskFlow/infra/docker/README.md

 # Notes

-Eventually this will capture how to deploy Chat@Flow in a "production" environment.
+Eventually this will capture how to deploy T@skFlow in a "production" environment.

 <br> docker-compose -f docker-compose-prod.yml build
 <br> docker-compose -f docker-compose-prod.yml up